anaemepe/feminist-books-process/README.md

 My initial plan was to analyse the words used in the titles and build a classification.
 Many titles refer to body parts, the natural world, and motherhood or its absence.
 However, this required deeper qualitative analysis and several editorial decisions, so I chose not to go down that road for the time being.

 I also tried to scrape the descriptions of each book for the same aim but when Penguin blocked me I accepted that it was time to pass to something else.
-Before this, my even initial-initial plan was to also scrape the second largest publishing house in Spain and compare results.
+Before this, my pre-initial plan was to also scrape the second largest publishing house in Spain and compare results.
 Time limitation was also the reason not to pursue this plan.

-In the visualisation part, I tried to include more 'related genres' comparisons so the squares in the graph would look like little books - which was the idea I had in mind for that graph.
+In the visualisation part, I tried to include more 'related genres' comparisons so the squares in the graph would look like little books - which was the idea I had in mind for that visual.
 But things got confusing pretty quickly.

 If I had developed this project in a newsroom, I would have **definitely** contacted Penguin Random House for comments and questions about their data.